puckowski/Sling.js/README.md

 Familiarity with other JavaScript component libraries.
 Components are instantiated objects which may be used to control their own state and have a simple markup language with a gradual learning curve.

 __Generalized__
 API as unopinionated as possible.
-Developers choose the right design patterns for their SPAs, not the library.
+Developers choose the right design patterns for their SPAs--not the library.

 __Fast__
 High performance.
-Sling aims to get your SPA to interactive as quickly as possible and aims to keep your SPA as responsive as possible by staying within small production budgets.
+Sling aims to get your SPA to interactive as quickly as possible and aims to keep your SPA as responsive as possible by staying within small production code budgets.
 With Sling, it should be easier for your SPA to run at 60 frames per second for a native application experience.

 __Minimal Setup__
 Simply include Sling once in your SPA and Sling is ready to use.
-No configuration files, no hidden requirements.
+No configuration files and no hidden requirements.

 ## Building